Personify

 Georgia Institute of Technology - BS Computer Science (4.0 GPA)

-As a teenager during COVID, Samarth didn't wait for permission — he organized 15,000+ meals for people who needed them and built a tutoring nonprofit reaching kids across two continents.
+As a teenager during COVID, Samarth didn't wait for permission, he organized 15,000+ meals for people who needed them and built a tutoring nonprofit reaching students across two continents.
 He mentors students the same way: your age is not a limitation, it's your story.
 (Georgia Tech CS, 4.0 GPA.)

 View full profile →